 InterestsDr.
 Stevens is a Teacher Educator in the School of the Education and Social Work at TRU.
-For over ten years, she coordinated the filed experiences for Teacher Candidates in the Bachelor of Education program.
-Presently, she instructs the pre-service communication courses, career and health methods, and inclusive education at both the undergraduate and graduate levels.
-Her role includes advising, teaching, research, and practica preparation for students and faculty.
-She completed a Doctor of Education (Ed.D.)program in leadership and disability studies from the University of Calgary.
-Presently, she serves as an external examiner for the University of Northern British Columbia's Master of Education program.
+For over ten years, she coordinated the field experiences for Teacher Candidates in the Bachelor of Education program.
+Presently, she instructs the communication courses, career and health methods, and inclusive education theory and practice at both the undergraduate and graduate levels.
+She completed a Doctor of Education (Ed.D.) program in leadership and disability studies from the University of Calgary.

 Research InterestsResearch Interests include:

 teacher education, alternate education models, universal design for learning (UDL), inclusive and community-based education, and disability studies.
-Research methods include Action-based participatory research methods; hermeneutic phenemenology, Photovoice and arts-infused qualitative methods, inquiry, and mixed methods approaches.
+Research methods include Action-based participatory research, hermeneutic phenemenology, Photovoice and arts-infused qualitative methods, inquiry, and mixed methods approaches.

 Stevens, N. E. (2018, May).
 Photo-voice as a reflexive tool for inclusive educators.
 Presentation at the Inclusion BC Conference.
 Kelowna, BC.